-Runner-Up, Best Silk: The Ethical Silk Company Mulberry Silk Robe
+Best Printed: The Ethical Silk Company Mulberry Silk Robe

 Soft and luxurious

 All the robes from this company are fair trade and made from an eco-friendly production process where the silkworms aren’t harmed.
 The result?
 Silk that’s even softer than normal.
 Not to mention that silk is also hypoallergenic and, unlike cotton, won’t absorb moisture from your skin.
 And at the end of the day, it just feels so darn good.
-We also love the variety of fun geometric patterns and prints this comes in, ideal for anyone who is over basic white.
+We also love the variety of fun geometric patterns and prints this comes in, which are block-printed in Jaipur using eco-friendly dyes.
+This is an ideal choice for anyone who is over basic white.

 What to Look For in a Robe

-A Style and Material That'll Fit Your Needs
+A Style and Material That Fits Your Needs

 Whether you’re planning to wear your robe post-bath or to simply cozy up on the couch, fashion stylist and author Heather Newberger recommends first asking yourself what your robe needs are and how you’d like to fulfill them—”especially if your last (couple) of robes didn’t really make the grade,” she says.
 “Always consider what didn’t work about them (Too hot?
 Too cold?
 Fabric feel too cheap?) and then get your priorities in order.
 Are you on the hunt for something sexy and chic, or purely for coverage?
 Would you rather don a robe that feels like a big hug, or one that looks expensive?”
 Ultimately, you’ll want to find one that checks all of your boxes.